PrivSec-dev/logo/README.md

 # Logo
 This repository contains the PrivSec.dev logo and its variations.
-The copyright belongs to Thien Tran a.k.a TommyTran732.
+© Thien Tran a.k.a TommyTran732.